Transform Your School with Cape Ability

 Provide Recognition and Opportunity

 Throughout your NORMAL CLASS ACTIVITIES AND LEARNING promote this capability in all your children do.
 Find examples of children managing distractions for example, and highlight this to the whole class to praise and recognise it.
 You can also use our ‘Recognition Chart’ to award children with points when you see them demonstrating the capability in any situation.
 This is praise for a VALID reason, becoming a better learner.
-There are lots of further ideas for this in our Teacher Guide which you’ll get as part of the Cape Ability School Membership.
+There are lots of further ideas for this in our Teacher Guide which you’ll get as part of the Educator Membership.

 Eventually, together as teacher and pupil, you will begin to identify which learning capability or skill may be lacking and making a barrier for that child to become an optimum learner.
 Often it is not the whole capability but just an aspect of it.
 This is when you can use our Learning Targets to help children focus on their particular area for capability development.
 These can be shared with parents during parents evenings so that they can support their child with this at home.